Transcontinental Traverse: Forerunner surveys

-The first major transcontinental survey was the Transcontinental Arc of Triangulation, completed in 1896 along the 39th parallel north with coastal endpoints at Cape May, New Jersey, and Point Arena, California lighthouses.
+The first major transcontinental survey was the Transcontinental Arc of Triangulation, completed in 1896 along the 39th parallel north with coastal endpoints at Cape May Lighthouse at Cape May, New Jersey, and Point Arena Light near Point Arena, California.
 It established the Meades Ranch survey marker, also called the Geodetic Center of the United States.

-The Transcontinental Traverse, commonly known as the "TCT", grew out of smaller surveying projects that the U.S. Coast and Geodetic Survey (C&GS) conducted for the U.S. Air Force missile-tracking program in an area near Cape Canaveral, Florida, during the 1960s.
-C&GS developed unique specifications for this work that resulted in one part in 1,000,000, exceeding Air Force requirements.
-This led C&GS officials to conclude that applying the same specifications to a nationwide traverse, a surveying method, would dramatically improve the scale of the entire U.S. survey network.
-Soon after completing its work for the Air Force in Florida in 1961, C&GS embarked on the TCT.
+The Transcontinental Traverse, commonly known as the "TCT", grew out of smaller surveying projects that the U.S. Coast and Geodetic Survey (USC&GS) conducted for the United States Air Force missile-tracking program in an area near Cape Canaveral, Florida, during the 1960s.
+The USC&GS developed unique specifications for this work that resulted in one part in 1,000,000, exceeding Air Force requirements.
+This led USC&GS officials to conclude that applying the same specifications to a nationwide traverse, a surveying method, would dramatically improve the scale of the entire U.S. survey network.
+Soon after completing its work for the Air Force in Florida in 1961, the USC&GS embarked on the TCT.

 Route and history

-The Geodimeter electronic distance measurement device was rapidly tested and adopted by national agencies for long-distance mapping.
-The last base line to be measured with tape happened near Salmon, Idaho in 1958.
+The Geodimeter electronic distance measurement device was rapidly tested and adopted by U.S. national agencies for long-distance mapping.
+The last base line to be measured with tape happened near Salmon, Idaho, in 1958.

 The survey began in 1961 in Florida and ended in 1976 in Michigan.
-It crisscrossed North America along three east-west and five north-south corridors.
-A portion that had been planned to traverse the US-Canada border to Maine was canceled due to advances in satellite geodesy.
+It crisscrossed North America along three east–west and five north–south corridors.
+A portion that had been planned to traverse the U.S.-Canada border to Maine was canceled due to advances in satellite geodesy.

 Equipment and methods

-The traverse made use of the geodimeter, a lightwave phase electronic distance measurement instrument that had just been invented when the traverse began.
+The traverse made use of the Geodimeter, a lightwave phase electronic distance measurement instrument that had just been invented when the traverse began.
 The instruments were located atop Bilby towers many meters above ground level to avoid obscuring objects and to get a smoother air temperature profile for accuracy.
-Due to the light source then in use, the geodimeter could only be operated at night.
+Due to the light source then in use, the Geodimeter could only be operated at night.

 Satellite triangulation

 Photographic satellite triangulation stations were tied in to the traverse at Moses Lake, Washington; Chandler, Minnesota; Beltsville, Maryland; and four other locations.
-The Maryland and Washington State sites became part of a worldwide satellite geodesy network.
+The Moses Lake and Beltsville sites became part of a worldwide satellite geodesy network.